 Contrary to popular misconception, the Faroe Islands are not near the Antarctic nor are they somewhere in Portugal.
 In fact, this cluster of eighteen islands is situated roughly midway between Iceland, Norway and the northern tip of Scotland.

-Each one has an extraordinary landscape of sharp cliffs, sweeping glaciated valleys, narrow fjords and pointed basalt peaks that was formed when volcanic rock thrust up from the deep North Atlantic Ocean.
+Each one has an extraordinary landscape of sharp cliffs, sweeping glaciated valleys, narrow fjords and pointed basalt peaks that were formed when volcanic rock thrust up from the deep North Atlantic Ocean.

 Since the sixth century, the Faroe Islands have been inhabited variously by Irish monks, Viking settlers and an awful lot of sheep.
 Today, they are home to 49,000 people.
 The Faroe Islands is a self-governing nation – part of the Kingdom of Denmark – with its own parliament, flag and language, a booming fishing industry.

 If you love outdoor adventure in rugged landscapes, invigorating sea air and cosy harbour villages, then you’ll love the Faroe Islands.
 Whether exploring the islands by car, foot, boat or bicycle, the excellent infrastructure makes it easy to get around.
 It’s an incredibly welcoming place with a gentle pace of life and an interesting mix of modern innovations based on ancient traditions.

 Seeing thousands of puffins and other sea birds nesting in high cliffs is undoubtedly one of the highlights of the Faroes.
 So whether or not you are an enthusiastic birdwatcher, a boat trip to Vestmanna, or to the western island of Mykines – a “paradise of birds” – is an unforgettable experience.

-Driving in the Faroe Islands is a highlight in itself, as beautifully tarmacked roads sweep around the fjords and sounds, where houses with fluffy grass roofs blend into vibrant green landscape and every scene is a stunner.
+Driving in the Faroe Islands is a highlight in itself, as beautifully tarmacked roads sweep around the fjords and sounds, where houses with fluffy grass roofs blend into a vibrant green landscape and every scene is a stunner.